fttlov/JCAdvance/README.md

 #### Automatic Calibration (Recommended)
 By default, the emulator recalibrates your controller automaticaly when you place the controller on a flat surface for about 2 second, the algorithm detects the silence and instantly recalculates the absolute zero point. <br>
+There's also passive calibration using an accelerometer, but I'm not exactly sure how it works.
+Sometimes the calibration triggers during smooth movements (infinity gesture) at a constant speed or something like that.

 #### Manual Calibration (Hotkey)
 If you prefer to control when calibration happens, you can disable autocalibration in config.ini and force it manually at any time: